 Additional Dwelling Unit toolkit

-The Additional Dwelling Unit (ADU) pilot program is for homeowners in East Boston, Mattapan, and Jamaica Plain.
-Residents should be able to age in place without worrying about being displaced.
+The Additional Dwelling Unit (ADU) program is for homeowners in the City of Boston.
 Through the ADU program, they can carve out a space in their home to create smaller, independent units.

-If you answer yes to ALL of the questions below, you are eligible.
+If you answer yes to ALL of the questions in this section, you are eligible.

-- Do you live in East Boston, Jamaica Plain, or Mattapan?
+- Do you live in the City of Boston?

 - Are you the owner of a one-, two-, or three-family home?